robnolen/aws-security-workshops/threat-detection-wksp/docs/04-review-and-discussion.md

 	3.	**CloudWatch Event Rule**: The SSH brute force attack finding invokes a CloudWatch Event rule which triggers a Lambda function to block the attacker IP address of the attacker via a NACL as well as a Lambda function that runs an Inspector scan on the EC2 instance.
 	4. **CloudWatch Event Rule**: The Unauthorized Access Custom MaliciousIP finding invokes a CloudWatch Event rule which triggers a Lambda function to block the IP address of the attacker via a NACL.

-### Additional Findings in GuardDuty
-There were two findings in GuardDuty that were not part of the attack.
-These findings are a side effect of the lab setup in order to simulate the attack.
-These findings are "API CreateThreatIntelSet was invoked from an IP address" & "API ListDetectors, commonly used in reconnaissance attacks, was invoked from an IP address."
-Do you know why these two findings were generated?
-Why were they necessary for the lab setup?

 ## Cleanup
 In order to prevent charges to your account we recommend cleaning up the infrastructure that was created.
 If you plan to keep things running so you can examine the lab a bit more please remember to do the cleanup when you are done.
-It is very easy to leave things running in an AWS account, forgot about it and then accrue a lot of charges.
+It is very easy to leave things running in an AWS account, forgot about it, and then accrue charges.

 For the Module 1 cleanup you will need to do the following steps manually before deleting the CloudFormation stack: (You must complete the steps below before deleting the Module 1 template.)

 1. Disable Macie (if you didn't already have Macie enabled before the Workshop) - go to the [Macie console](https://mt.us-west-2.macie.aws.amazon.com/), in the upper hand corner select the down arrow next to your IAM user name (or the root user) and select **Macie general settings** then check the two boxes and click **Disable Amazon Macie**

 2. Delete all three S3 buckets created by the Module 1 CloudFormation template (the buckets that end with that ends with "-data", "-threatlist" and "-logs")
 3. Delete the GuardDuty custom threat list
 4. Disable GuardDuty (if you didn't already have GuardDuty enabled before the Workshop) - go to the [GuardDuty console](https://us-west-2.console.aws.amazon.com/guardduty/), select the **General** tab, click the checkbox next to **Disable GuardDuty** then click **Save Settings**, then click **Disable**